 Now that we know that the map $T \to M_{cub}$ is finite, flatness is automatic.
-In fact, we saw in the proof that for any map $\spec R \to M_{cub}$, the pull-back $T \times_{M_{cub}} \spec R$ was of the form (at least Zariski locally on $R$) $R[r,s,t]/I$, where $I$ was an ideal generated by three elements; geometrically, this is a complete intersection in $\mathbb{A}^3_R$.
-This implies flatness by the following well-known lemma.
+In fact, we saw in the proof that for any map $\spec (R) \to M_{cub}$, the pullback $T \times_{M_{cub}} \spec (R)$ was, up to Zariski localizing on $R$, of the form $R[r,s,t]/I$, where $I$ was an ideal generated by three elements.
+This implies flatness by the following lemma.